What IS that in Modesto-area canals?

-Water in Modesto Irrigation District canals has turned red because of a dye used to track aquatic herbicides.
+Water has been turning red in Modesto Irrigation District canals, thanks to a dye that tracks aquatic herbicides.

-Lena Wright of Riverbank emailed The Modesto Bee on Monday after seeing a canal in Riverbank with the dye.
-MID spokeswoman Melissa Williams said it is used with chemicals that control algae and weeds in the system.
+The sight might be jarring — a crimson tint to this life-sustaining resource — but MID said it’s a safe way of dealing with algae and weeds that could clog the system.

 John Holland: 209-578-2385